 MENOMINEE INDIAN TRIBE OF WISCONSIN V. UNITED STATES (NO 14-510) - On November 3, 2014, the Menominee Indian Tribe filed a petition seeking review of a decision by the U.S. Court of Appeals for the District of Colombia which held that the Tribe did not establish the necessary grounds for obtaining equitable tolling of the statute of limitations for filing claims against the Indian Health Service for unpaid contract support costs.
-The Tribe maintains that this decision is in direct conflict with the Federal Circuit's 2012 decision in Arctic Slope Native Ass'n Ltd. v.
+The Tribe maintains that this decision is in direct conflict with the Federal Circuit's 2012 decision in Arctic Slope Native Ass 'n Ltd. v.
 Sebelius.
-The response of the United States is due on May 12, 2015.
+The response of the United States is due on May 26, 2015.

-DOLLAR GENERAL CORPORATION V. MISSISSIPPI BAND OF CHOCTAW INDIANS (No. 13-1496) - On October 6, 2014, the Court requested the views of the United States (CVSG or call for the views of the Solicitor General) in relation to the petition filed by the Dollar General Corporation seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Tribal Court has jurisdiction over tort claims brought by a tribal member based on the consensual relationship between the store owned by Dollar General and the Tribe.
+DOLLAR GENERAL CORPORATION V. MISSISSIPPI BAND OF CHOCTAW INDIANS (No. 13-1496) - On May 12, 2015, the Solicitor General filed a brief on behalf of the United States recommending that the Court deny the petition filed by the Dollar General Corporation which seeks review of a decision by the U.S. Court of Appeals for the Fifth Circuit upholding tribal court jurisdiction over non-Indians.
+The Fifth Circuit held that the Tribal Court has jurisdiction over tort claims brought by a tribal member based on the consensual relationship between the store owned by Dollar General and the Tribe.
 The store is located on tribal trust land leased to the non-Indian corporation and the store agreed to participate in a youth job training program operated by the Tribe.
 A tribal member who participated in the program brought an action in Tribal Court alleging that he was assaulted by the store manager.
-We expect the Solicitor General to file the brief in May 2015 on behalf of the United States, and for the Court to consider the petition in conference in June 2015.
+The petition has been scheduled for conference on June 4, 2015.